 Our non-viral genetic medicine platforms are novel, and the manufacture of products on the basis of our platforms and the use of RES are untested at a large scale.
 Problems with the manufacturing process, even minor deviations from the normal process, could result in product defects or manufacturing failures that result in lot failures, product recalls, product liability claims, insufficient inventory or potentially delay progression of our preclinical or clinical development of any product candidates we may develop.
-If we successfully develop product candidates, we may encounter problems achieving adequate quantities and quality that meet FDA, EMA or other comparable applicable foreign standards or specifications with consistent and acceptable production yields and costs and the regulatory review and approval processes with which such regulatory agencies are more familiar.
+If we successfully develop product candidates, we may encounter problems achieving adequate quantities and quality that meet FDA, EMA or other comparable applicable foreign standards or specifications with consistent and acceptable production yields and costs and the regulatory review and approval process may be more expensive or take longer than for other product candidates that may be produced using manufacturing processes with which such regulatory agencies are more familiar.
 Additionally, many product candidates we may develop will require the manufacture of the ctLNP component, which may require processing steps that are more complex than those required for current products that utilize LNPs.
 In order to manufacture ctLNPs that are specialized for a given program, we may need to add biologic ligands to existing LNPs.
 This process is challenging and may pose a risk to our ability to manufacture on a scale sufficient to meet clinical and commercial needs.